 - Valid automobile registration with valid auto insurance

 - All pages of a utility bill.
 This can be PG&E (gas & electricity), EBMUD (water), Landline phone, Internet or cable.
+This is not easy for most members as landlords retain bills under their names.

 - Child’s immunization record (officially translated to English).
 Shots for school has information about immunizations required for school entry in California.